abhijit678/INNOVERSE-MERINEXUS/README.md

 # INNOVERSE-MERINEXUS
 a ml based project to understand a student's cogninitive development and guide in improvement based on their capacity

+TO execute the program navigate to folder containing app.py anf execute it in terminal as "python app.py"

 📊 Evaluation Criteria Alignment — Detailed Technical Points 🔹 Problem Definition & Relevance